mindspore-ai/docs/docs/mindspore/source_en/migration_guide/model_development/model_and_cell.md

         return loss.mean()
 ```

 `torch.topk` is used to obtain the first 70% positive sample data.
 Currently, MindSpore does not support K as a variable.
-Therefore, you need to convert the method to obtain the Kth largest value and then obtain the mask of the top K based on the value.
+Therefore, you need to convert the method to obtain the Kth largest value and then obtain the mask of topk based on the value.
 The MindSpore implementation is as follows:

 ```python
 import mindspore as ms